jkaldon/polychromasia-web/README.md

 ...
 Failed to compile.
 ```
-* Looking for a permenant fix, but I found a hacky workaround.
+* Looking for a [permanent fix](https://github.com/JakeSidSmith/canvasimo/issues/120), but I found a hacky workaround.
 Simply edit any file after running `ng serve` and then save it.
 For some reason, it complains but then works.
 * Scoring is not implemented.

 ## Notes